Wizkiller96/WizBot/docs/README.md

 * _Bot Owner Only_ commands do **not** refer to the owner of the **server**, just the owner of the **bot**.
 * _Owner of the bot_ is a person who is **hosting** their own bot, and their **ID** is inside of **credentials.json** file.

+## Bot Owner & Bot Admin Only

+* _Bot Owner & Bot Admin Only_ commands refer to the commands only the **owner & admin** of the bot can use.
+* _Bot Owner & Bot Admin Only_ commands do **not** refer to the owner or admins of the **server**, just the owner & admin of the **bot**.
+* _Admin of the bot_ is a person who is has been given permission by the Bot Owner, to use certain commands a regular user can't.
+Bot Admins have the power to blacklist a user or unblacklist a user from using the bot.

 ## Cherry Blossoms

 * Cherry Blossoms is the **currency** of the public WizBot.